 It is important to keep in mind that there are many factors that influence settlement amounts in Texas, and the insurance companies will fight hard to not pay or pay as little as possible.
 Nonetheless, according to many statistical models, the average motorcycle accident settlement is about $200,000.
 Keep in mind, that is an average, meaning there are settlements that are higher and some that are lower.

 If you are involved in any type of motorcycle accident, it is HIGHLY recommended you speak to a motorcycle accident attorney regardless of the size of the accident.
 You may feel fine afterwards, but statistics have shown that drivers and riders will experience pain sometime after the accident itself.
 Your motorcycle could also be damaged, but you may not know it until well after the collision.
-It is essential to consult with a personal injury attorney as soon as possible and always take a trip to the doctor for a full check-up after the accident.
+It is essential to consult with a Personal Injury Trial Law attorney as soon as possible and always take a trip to the doctor for a full check-up after the accident.
 Remember, insurance companies are not on your side.
 They will always try to decrease the amount they are required to pay out.

 The short answer is yes, you can recover damages in a Texas motorcycle accident even if you weren’t wearing a helmet.
 However, if you were not wearing a helmet at the time of your accident, you may have difficulty collecting money from an at-fault driver.

 Insurers and their lawyers might argue that you bear some responsibility for the injuries you suffered in an accident because you chose not to wear a helmet.
 They could say that if you had been wearing a helmet, you would not have had any head or facial injuries.